 - Work experience to enhance the strength of your resume, including the flexibility to tailor the position to meet your interests and talents.

-If you are interested in this position, please send your resume and brief cover letter to Erika Nelson, Director of Volunteer Services at email@example.com.
+If you are interested in this position, please send your resume and brief cover letter to Rebekah Hawthorne, Director of Volunteer Engagement at email@example.com.
 For questions, please don’t hesitate to contact Marla Childers, Family Advocate and Volunteer Liaison at firstname.lastname@example.org or 303-762-9525.